masschallenge/semantic-ui-theme/README.md

 This repository contains custom styling to be used across all our applications i.e. accelerate and the front-end applications

+## Prerequisites ##

+### Node ###

+- Confirm you have node installed by running `node -v`.
+Any version above or equal to 8 is known to work just fine.
+If a version number is not printed, go to the next step.

+- If you didn't get a version number above, [install node](https://nodejs.org/en/download/) and confirm with a `node -v` once the install is complete.

+### Gulp ###

+- Confirm you have gulp globally installed by running `gulp -v`.
+A positive result is seeing a `CLI` and `Local` version printed

+- If you don't have gulp installed, run `npm install --global gulp`.
+Confirm it has installed successfully with the step before this.

 ## Setup ##

 - Ensure you have cloned this repository following the [directory structure](https://github.com/masschallenge/standards/blob/master/set_up_development_environment.md#installation) specified.